Frequently Asked Questions

 What is the waiting time for test results?

-All result information, regarding laboratory tests including, waiting time for is available in the Patient's Essential.
-We would like to remind you that the waiting time for laboratory test results is specified in working days (excluding Saturdays, Sundays and holidays).
+All information about the tests, including the waiting time for the result, is available in the Tests tab.
+We would like to remind you that the waiting time for test results is determined in working days (excluding Saturdays, Sundays and holidays)

 Is a referral from a doctor required for commercial laboratory and diagnostic tests?

 All diagnostic tests should be performed for medical indications, after consultation with a physician.
-The peculiar terminology of diagnostic tests, where the names of tests differ slightly (in some cases even by one letter), can cause confusion in choosing the right test, which exposes the patient to additional costs, also prolongs the waiting period for the result of the correct test.
+The peculiar terminology of diagnostic tests, where the names of tests differ slightly (in some cases, even by a single letter), can cause confusion in choosing the correct test, which exposes the patient to additional costs, also extends the waiting period for the result of the correct test.

 For this reason, also for commercial tests, we suggest that they be ordered by the referring physician on any referral form.